slackapi/bolt-js-getting-started-app/README.md

-# Getting Started with ⚡️ Bolt for JavaScript
+# Getting Started ⚡️ Bolt for JavaScript
 > Slack app example from 📚 [Getting started with Bolt for JavaScript tutorial][1]

 ## Overview